oktaytuncay/Kubernetes/kubernetes.md

 `kube-apiserver` is at the center of all operations within Kubernetes.
 We interact with it via the `kubectl` utility or by accessing the API directly.
 And in this way, we can perform almost any operation on the cluster.
 So access to the API server itself is the first line of defense to control.

 We need to answer two questions in here.
 Who can access the cluster and what can they do?
-Who can access the API server is defined by the `authentication` mechansims.
+Who can access the API server is defined by the `authentication` mechanisms.
 There are different ways that we can authenticate to the API server.

 - Static Files - Username and Passwords
 - Static Files - Username and Tokens